crystal-project-inc/ruby_sdk/README.md

 Polling can be extended to poll for multiple profiles.
 It gives the efficiency of our parallel processing, while writing code that behaves synchronously.

 This option is great if you want information as fast as possible while keeping open network connections and code complexity to a minimum.
-It is especially useful if you are requesting multiple profiles and can process the profiles one at a time, as each individual profile comes in (as opposed to waiting for all of them to come in before continuing).
+It is especially useful if you are requesting multiple profiles and can process the profiles one at a time, as each individual profile comes in (as opposed to waiting for all of them to come in before processing anything).

-### Option 3: Background Processing
+### Option 2: Background Processing (For large lists and passive enrichment)

 Sometimes, it isn't important to have the profile information immediately.
 Especially when dealing with larger jobs or passive data enrichment.
 In that case, we allow you to save the Request ID and pull information from the request at a later time via this ID.